f4exb/sdrangel/plugins/channelrx/radioclock/readme.md

 ![Radio clock plugin GUI](../../../doc/img/RadioClock_plugin.png)

-<h3>1: Frequency shift from center frequency of reception</h3>
+<h3>1: Channel frequency entry mode</h3>

-Use the wheels to adjust the frequency shift in Hz from the center frequency of reception.
-Left click on a digit sets the cursor position at this digit.
-Right click on a digit sets all digits on the right to zero.
-This effectively floors value at the digit position.
-Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arrows.
-Pressing shift simultaneously moves digit by 5 and pressing control moves it by 2.
+Select from one of the following modes to determine how the channel center frequency is calculated:

+* Δf - Specify an offset in Hz from device center frequency.
+* f - Specific a frequency in Hz.

+<h3>2: Channel Frequency</h3>

+Specifies channel center frequency according to frequency entry mode (1):

+* Δf - Offset in Hz from device center frequency.
+* f - Absolute frequency in Hz.

-<h3>2: Channel power</h3>
+<h3>3: Channel power</h3>

 Average total power in dB relative to a +/- 1.0 amplitude signal received in the pass band.

-<h3>3: Level meter in dB</h3>
+<h3>4: Level meter in dB</h3>

   - top bar (green): average value
   - bottom bar (blue green): instantaneous peak value
   - tip vertical bar (bright green): peak hold value

-<h3>4: BW - RF Bandwidth</h3>
+<h3>5: BW - RF Bandwidth</h3>

 This specifies the bandwidth of a LPF that is applied to the input signal to limit the RF bandwidth.

-<h3>5: TH - Threshold</h3>
+<h3>6: TH - Threshold</h3>

-For MSF, DCF77 and WWVB, specifies the threshold in dB below the average carrier power level that determines a binary 0 or 1.
+For MSF, DCF77, WWVB and JJY, specifies the threshold in dB below the average carrier power level that determines a binary 0 or 1.

-<h3>6: Modulation</h3>
+<h3>7: Modulation</h3>

 Specifies the modulation and timecode encoding used: